Freelance writing tips.

-- Write Guest Posts for another famous site.
+- Write Guest Posts for another famous or high traffic site.

-- Comments on the blog posts of the blog you want to write for.
+- Comment on the blog posts of the blog you want to write for.

 - Get active on Social Media

-- Follow social media of business you can write for.
+- Follow social media of the business you can write for.

 - Participate in conversations with freelancers, share advice and tips, and become friends.